 - Nutritional education is required for a disease in which patient self-management is an important component of treatment. - There exists a knowledge deficit regarding the disease which requires the intervention of a trained health professional. - 3.
 Food of any kind, infant formula, standard milk-based formula, and donor breast milk.
-This exclusion does not apply to enteral formula and other modified food products for which Benefits are provided as described under Enteral Nutrition in Section 6, Additional Coverage Details. - 4.
+This exclusion does not apply to specialized enteral formula for which Benefits are provided as described under Enteral Nutrition in Section 6, Additional Coverage Details. - 4.
 Health education classes unless offered by UnitedHealthcare or its affiliates, including but not limited to asthma, tobacco cessation, and weight control classes.